Jesssullivan/MerlinAI-Interpreters/README.md

 # 10.30.18 Goal GUI Methods:

-#  Where?
-    “Please select a county location from the drop down menu.”

 #  What?

-Returns a descending list of 20 different species with the highest birb scores at location and date +- 2 days (allowing for a “work week” buffer for no data)
+   Given date and location, returns the birds that are most likely to be observed

 # When?

-Returns “The best day to see this species in county is date” Returns a graph of birb scores through 365 days (important feature)
+    Given species and location, returns the best day to see this species

 # calculate birbscore- resulting fields:
   date "%m-%d" | state | county | species | "birbscore"